damien/rack-pretty_json/README.md

 * Currently, `Rack::PrettyJSON` will only handle GET requests.
 Support for JSON responses resulting from HTTP POST requests is planned.
+* RSpec coverage is in progress.
+You can find a simple test app and rackup file in the `spec/support` directory.

 ## Contributing